7777Satish/Aether/docs/CONTRIBUTING.md

-# Contributing to CodeEditor_C
+# Contributing to Aether

-Thank you for your interest in contributing to CodeEditor_C!
+Thank you for your interest in contributing to Aether!
 This document provides guidelines for contributing to the project.

 ## Table of Contents